Aiven Blog

 Wrapping up

 In this post, we've looked at Redis: how it handles data, the use cases it supports, and how it supports them.
-And we’ve gotten started with Aiven for Redis from both Aiven Console and Aiven CLI.
+And we’ve gotten started with Aiven for Caching from both Aiven Console and Aiven CLI.

-If you’d like try out, risk-free hosted and managed Aiven for Redis yourself, check it out with our no commitment, 30-day trial, or read all about it on the product page!
+If you’d like try out, risk-free hosted and managed Aiven for Caching yourself, check it out with our no commitment, 30-day trial, or read all about it on the product page!
 In the meantime, subscribe to our blog and changelog RSS feeds, or follow us on Twitter and LinkedIn to be in the know.

 References